plemeri/InSPyReNet/README.md

 (No.B0101-15-0266, Development of High Performance Visual BigData Discovery Platform for Large-Scale Realtime Data Analysis)

 ### :tada: Special Thanks to
-* [TasksWithCode](https://github.com/taskswithcode) team for sharing our work and amazing web app demo.
+* [TasksWithCode](https://github.com/taskswithcode) team for sharing our work and making the most amazing web app demo.

 ## :paperclip: References